chengzhizhang/Keyphrase_Extraction/README.md

 ## Overview
-<b>Dataset and codes for paper "Enhancing Keyphrase Extraction from Academic Articles with their Reference Information".</b>
+<b>Dataset and code for paper "Enhancing Keyphrase Extraction from Academic Articles with their Reference Information".</b>

 The research content of this project is to analyze the impact of the introduction of reference title in scientific literature